Back to Blog

 There is an increase in data exfiltration attempts the day before an employee’s termination — Employees who are fired are 23.1% more likely to exfiltrate data the day before they were fired and 109.3% more likely to exfiltrate data the day they are fired.
 But data taken on these two days is dwarfed by the data taken every day.

 Another risk to watch for is employees that regain access to accounts after they’re let go.
 Employee accounts should be monitored for unauthorized access.
-For example, recently a former Cash App employee downloaded reports containing customer information without permission, after their employment ended.
+For example, a former Cash App employee downloaded reports containing customer information without permission, after their employment ended.

 Two security approaches companies can take: